isaiaherb/reddit-analytics/README.md

 # Reddit Data Extraction and Sentiment Analysis
 Financial Reddit data extraction with praw and Python.

-Using SQL Server 2020 for the database and Power BI for visualization.
-Sentiment analysis with VADER and FinBERT.
+SQL Server 2020 for the database and Power BI for visualization.

+Sentiment analysis is done using the VADER and FinBERT models.

 This repository contains raw Python and SQL scripts that extract, transform, and load cleaned data from praw into SQL Server.